doorisajar/raja-homedir/README.md

 # Basic usage
 - remove old dotfiles
-- run the Makefile
+- `make install`
-- install `.zrshrc` dependencies
+- manually install `.zrshrc` dependencies
 - `omz reload`
+- (optional) `make configs` to copy installable config files

-The contents of `configs` are files that (for now) require manual installation.
+Some contents of `configs` are files that (for now) require manual installation, such as the iTerm2 JSON config.

 # TODOs
 - list or detect `.zsrhc` dependencies